skhayrulin/python_course/task_en.md

 6. Write function which deleting some defined letter from string test it on prev. string
 7. We have list of some integer numbers - 2,3,3,45,4,23,43,54,34,5,32,423,4,23542354,3422,243,4,3,3,254,5643,3233,3,3,4,43,2,423,3,3,45,5,43,2,1,4,34234,34,3,342,23,4543,534,32423,23,4,4,4,3,423,3245,23,3,34254,235,234,5,235,4,345,235,23,5523,5,234,52,67,756,76,57,345,23,31,7,8,56,346,345,756,4343,754,674,8,568,9,65,34,3,5474,5687,56,2,3 - calc summ of this numbers
 8. Find out max/min elements of prev. list
-9. Sort list by buuble sort (write by yours)
+9. Sort list by buble sort (write by yours)
 10. Write programm which is asking user to how many Fibonacci numbers it should generate and than generate it.
 11. Write function which is generating matrix as list of list (by loop and generator)
 12. Write fuction for transposing matrix